djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 Later, relational databases made ACID transactions <a href="#ref-HR83" id="ref-HR83-back">[HR83]</a> (atomicity, consistency, isolation, durability) standard.
 Applications could focus on business logic rather than implementing concurrency control and crash recovery.

 The crucial innovation was separating logical organization from physical storage.
-Users worked with tables conceptually; the database system decided how to store them, what indexes to maintain, and how to organize bytes.
+Users worked with tables conceptually.
+The database system decided how to store them, what indexes to maintain, and how to organize bytes.
 Changing storage layout did not require modifying applications.
 That data independence made possible a single, shared source of truth.
 Multiple applications and users could read and update the same data with consistent results.
 These are the systems we take for granted today, from banking and reservations to inventory and ERP, where many programs depend on the same records.

 <div class="section-references">
 <strong>References</strong>